 Day 4 Tokyo to Hiroshima: From Tokyo we travel to Hiroshima.
 This is one of our longer travel days, covering 900km in less than four hours by shinkansen (the high-speed 'bullet' train).
 As the travel crosses the middle of the day we recommend getting a bento (Japanese lunch box) or other food for lunch, before we board in Tokyo.
 With an early afternoon arrival time, there is time to visit the Peace Park and Museum in Hiroshima city.

 Day 5 Hiroshima: With a full day in Hiroshima we have time to explore a couple of different destinations.
 The main attraction for the day is Miyajima Island and its Itsukushima Shrine.
 This is the location of the famous "floating" torii gate.
-Also on the island we can make use of the we can use the ropeway (cable car) and head to the top of Mount Misen for views across the Seto inland sea.
+Also on the island we can make use of the ropeway (cable car) and head to the top of Mount Misen for views across the Seto inland sea.
 If feeling energetic, the walk back down the mountain provides some good viewing and vantage points (otherwise we can get the ropeway back down).

 An option for the start of the day is to visit Iwakuni and the famous Kintai-kyo Bridge.
 Beyond the bridge is an interesting array of attractions including stores selling 164 flavours of ice cream (as featured on TV), a white snake museum, Kikko shrine and a selections of older style buildings and gardens.
 We find this area provides an opportunity to see a more 'down-to-earth' side of Japan than the more manicured and established temples and shrines in locations like Kyoto or Nara.